brendt/stitcher.io/src/content/mails/stitcher-88.md

 But Aidan wasn't ready to let go:

-> I’m very determined to find a solution to this syntax highlighting problem though.
+_"I’m very determined to find a solution to this syntax highlighting problem though."_

 With these words of "encouragement", I decided to consider one final option.
 Let's write something myself.
 It's just syntax highlighting — "how hard can it be?"
 If I wasn't able to get something working in a couple of hours, I could still abandon the idea.